beancount/docs/docs/trading_with_beancount.md

 ## Dated lots<a id="dated-lots"></a>

 We’ve almost completed the whole picture of how this works.
-There is one more rather technical detail to add and it begins with a question: What if I bought multiple lots of share at the same price?
+There is one more rather technical detail to add and it begins with a question: What if I bought multiple lots of shares at the same price?

 As we alluded to in the previous section, the duration for which you held a position may have an impact on your taxation, even if the P/L ends up being the same.
 How do we differentiate between these lots?

 Well… I had simplified things a tiny bit earlier, just to make it simpler to understand.
-When we put positions in an inventory, on the label that we attach to the things we put in it, we also mark down the date that lot was acquired if you supply it.
-This is how you would book entering the position this way:
+When we put positions in an inventory, on the label that we attach to the things we put in it, we can also mark down the date that lot was acquired if you supply it.
+Normally, the transaction date of an opening position is automatically inserted for you, so without entering the dates, you get the equivalent of this, automatically:

     2014-05-20 * "First trade"
       Assets:US:ETrade:IBM          5 IBM {180.00 USD, 2014-05-20}